nellshamrell/supermarket_manual/02_Getting_Started.md

 ```bash
   gem install knife-supermarket
 ```
-You can also use Knife-Supermarket to switch between supermarkets if you are using multiple supermarkets.
+You can also use Knife-Supermarket to switch between supermarkets if you are using a private Supermarket or multiple Supermarkets.
 For more information, see (knife-supermarket)[https://github.com/cwebberOps/knife-supermarket].

 ## Stove